collabovid/collabovid/search/README.md

 For each vectorizer, the papers that are currently in the paper_matrix are synced with the papers that are in the database.

+After recomputing the paper matrix, the matrix is pushed to S3 where the matrices are stored in the same fashion as the models in the `models/paper_matrix` directory and are synchronized by the sync-daemon.
+This allows us to run multiple search containers where only one instance has to compute the paper matrix for all the updated papers.
+Before every access of the paper matrix, it is checked if there is a newer version available based on the timestamps file.
+If this is the case, the new paper matrix is loaded into memory.

 ## Categorization